-I think its really important that children learn how to do household tasks.
+I think it’s really important that children learn how to do household tasks.
 One day they are going to fly the nest and will need some basic skills on how to run the home.
-I have twin daughters who are 14 and a son aged 9 and they all get involved in the household chores.
-As I have been doing this from a young age it comes naturally to them now and they are especially good when my husband is away.
+I have twin daughters who are 14 and a son aged 10 and they all get involved in the household chores.
+As they have been doing this from a young age it comes naturally to them now and they are especially good when my husband is away.

 (I do not let them use any bleach based products.)